submariner-io/submariner-website/src/content/quickstart/openshift/service_discovery/_index.md

 ### Install Submariner with Service Discovery

-{{% notice info %}}

-The Lighthouse project is meant only to be used as a development preview.
-Installing the operator on an Openshift cluster will disable Openshift CVO.

-{{% /notice %}}

 To install Submariner with multi-cluster service discovery follow the steps below.

 #### Use cluster-a as broker with service discovery enabled